litchipi/litchipi.github.io/_posts/2021-09-30-container-in-rust-part2.md

 When it comes to Rust, this langage is far too powerfull concerning errors handling to ignore them and not exploit them.

-I am no-one to teach how to properly handle errors, but this part will give an exemple of how errors can be managed in a large Rust project, and use Rust specific tools to handle them more easily.
+I am no-one to teach how to properly handle errors, but this part will give an example of how errors can be managed in a large Rust project, and use Rust specific tools to handle them more easily.